pleonex/nitrap/games/conquest/README.md

 # Anti-piracy in Pokémon Conquest (VPYP)

+## Flow summary

+Before any call, run `DecryptGroups` to run the XOR decryption over all the AP infrastructure code: jumper functions and RC4N algorithm.

+To call any of the end AP functions the flow is:

+1. Jumper function:
+   1. In its data pool there is the AP address, size.
+   2. The key seed is generated from the checksum fo `DecryptRunEncrypt`
+   3. Call `DecryptRunEncrypt`
+      1. Decrypt AP code with RC4N
+      2. Run AP code -- it may call other AP repeating the flow
+      3. Encrypt AP code with RC4N

 ## Flow overlay 8

 _Close to the start of the init / main function._